isapir/lucee-docker/README.md

 This must be a full version number, including the modifier suffix if one exist, e.g. `-SNAPSHOT`, `-BETA`, `-RC`, etc.  You can see the available versions on the [Lucee Download page](https://download.lucee.org/).

-You may also build a CUSTOM version by setting the LUCEE_VERSION environment variablet to "CUSTOM" and placing a Lucee JAR file in the `resources/catalina-base/lib/` directory.
+You may also build a CUSTOM version by setting the LUCEE_VERSION environment variable to "CUSTOM" and placing a Lucee JAR file in the `resources/catalina-base/lib/` directory.

 ### LUCEE_EXTENSIONS